yuhang2685/LeetCode-NoteBook-Python3/README.md

 You do not have to go through all of them, because many of them are not worth spending the same amount of efforts (See [Tips](#tips)).
-They provide you the chance for understanding and getting familiar with concepts and properties, as well as designing and practising your strategy.
+They provide you the chance for understanding and getting familiar with concepts and properties, as well as designing and practising your strategy (See 0026 for example).

 Then one "Medium-Hard" problem per day:
-They are essential parts of LeetCode and Tech interviews.
-They are your ultimal targets, which are real interview questions.
+They are essential parts of LeetCode, because real interview questions are your real targets.
-They are more complexed problems which require you to use your building blocks flexibly.
+They are more complexed problems composed of lower level problems with new restrictions, which require you to use your building blocks flexibly.
-They are problems composed of lower level problems and with new restrictions.

 ## Time Management
 Only spend less than 20-30 minutes for generating a solution without implementation.